Azimkehar/monopoly/README.md

 ## How to run the code
 Use any IDE to run game.py file to run the monopoly game.
 I used pycharm IDE for my project.
 FYI I have only tested with rolls_1.json and rolls_2.json that needs to tested for any potential bugs.

+## Outcome of the game.
+* Using rolls_1.json file the outcame was
+  * Peter won with remaining balance of 37
+  * Billy came 2nd with remaining balance of 19
+  * Charlotte came 3rd with remaining balance of 8
+  * Sweedal came last with remaining balance of 3

+* Using rolls_2.json file the outcame was
+  * Billy won with remaining balance of 75
+  * Charlotte came 2nd with remaining balance of 48
+  * Peter came 3rd with remaining balance of 12
+  * And Sweedal came last again with remaining balance of 5

 ## Woven coding test

 Your task is to write an application to play the game of Woven Monopoly.